Top Menu

 The forgotten memory

 Certainly psychological therapy can be an effective tool for gaining better emotional health.
 If therapy calls out to you, by all means pursue it.
+I would say that, if you are terrorized at the prospect of reliving an event, you would be wise to seek professional counseling.

 There is another avenue that has been useful to me.
 Painful memories can heal when you submit them to the process of writing.